 Seven Seeds | 114 Berkeley St

-In Carlton’s university precinct, this chic industrial style café is the headquarters for the growing Seven Seeds coffee empire.
-It’s a big venue but constantly busy, the crowds flocking here not just for the excellent coffee but for the modern, flavoursome cafe fare too.
+Adjacent to the university precinct, this chic industrial style café is the headquarters for the renowned Seven Seeds coffee empire.
+It’s a big venue but constantly busy, the crowds flocking here not just for the excellent coffee but for the thoroughly modern, flavoursome cafe fare too.
+Serious caffeine fans can even partake in a brew with reserve beans.
 Seven Seeds

 Lunch & Dinner…